 - Contestants (both individual and group) may win first place more than once in successive years performing different literature.

-- Any student who does not fulfill all of the contest requirements will forfeit his right to win but will receive judges’ written critiques.
+- Any student who does not fulfill all of the contest requirements will forfeit their right to win but will receive judges’ written critiques.

 1st Place Individual Winners